Last updated on 7th January 2021 by Rob Carter

 Well worth it, IMO.

-Create a glossary
+Create an industry glossary

 Glossaries are a valuable resource for informing and educating customers, cultivating your reputation as a thought leader and improving search engine rankings.
 They’re also a great way to repurpose your content!